fabricematrat/ThreeCircles/README.md

 ```java
 git checkout step4_todo
 ```
+You will get a new file timeline.js that you will complete for the time information.
 ### Add JS file timeline.js
 - go to timeline.js
--- note 3muket33rs JS coding à la Crockford (function first!)
+Note 3muket33rs JS coding à la Crockford (function first!).
--- add a method which take a Date as long and returned information like just now, 11 minutes ago, 2 days ago, 3 months ago
+Add a method which take a Date as long and returned information like just now, 11 minutes ago, 2 days ago, 3 months ago
 - go to checkin-view.js (search for //TODO add when information)
 - go to index.html to include new js file